ericzji/nginx-openshift-lab/docs/class1/module1/lab03.rst

 7. NGINX Examples have all been completed

-Clear up
+Cleanup
 #########
-Finally, let's clean up the lab to prepare for the next Module
+Finally, to prepare for the next Module, we will need to clean up the lab environment.

     .. code-block:: bash